 From here, you can either start a new analysis or view an existing one.

-Start a new Exposure Analysis
+Start a New Exposure Analysis

-When you choose to “Start a new Exposure Analysis”, you will be taken through a two step process in order to do so.
-Those two stages are:
+When you choose "Exposure Analysis", you will be taken through a two-step process:

 Setup